RoBYCoNTe/hello-world-k8s-net/README.md

 # README

-See the [documentation](https://blog.robertoconterosito.it/posts/deploy-local-kind-net-app/) for more information.
+See my [blog post](https://blog.robertoconterosito.it/posts/deploy-local-kind-net-app/) for more information.